 - .01 The requirement to disclose headline earnings has been a reporting requirement for companies listed on the JSE Limited (JSE) since 2000. - .02 The original guidance on headline earnings was provided in AC 306 Headline Earnings The Effect of the Issue of AC103 (revised) on the Calculation and Disclosure of Earnings Per Share, issued in November 1995.
-This guidance was amended in Circular 7/2002 and was largely rewritten when this circular was superseded by Circular 8/2007.
-Thereafter Circular 8/2007 and its replacement circulars were updated for amendments and revisions to International Financial Reporting Standards (IFRS) and for a reconsideration of some of the detailed rules.
-The sequence of circulars is as follows: - (i) Circular 8/2007 was superseded by Circular 3/2009; - (ii) Circular 3/2009 was replaced by Circular 3/2012; - (iii) Circular 3/2012 was replaced by Circular 2/2013; and - (iv) Circular 2/2015 replaces Circular 2/2013.
+This guidance was amended in Circular 7/2002 and was largely rewritten when this Circular was superseded by Circular 8/2007.
+Thereafter Circular 8/2007 and its replacement Circulars were updated for amendments and revisions to International Financial Reporting Standards (IFRS) and for a reconsideration of some of the detailed rules.
+The sequence of Circulars is as follows: - (i) Circular 8/2007 was superseded by Circular 3/2009; - (ii) Circular 3/2009 was replaced by Circular 3/2012; - (iii) Circular 3/2012 was replaced by Circular 2/2013; and - (iv) Circular 2/2015 replaced Circular 2/2013; and - (v) Circular 4/2018 replaces Circular 2/2015.

-The previous rules in Circulars 8/2007, Circular 3/2009, Circular 3/2012 and Circular 2/2013 which have changed are included in Section J of this Circular.
+The previous rules in Circulars 8/2007, Circular 3/2009, Circular 3/2012, Circular 2/2013 and Circular 2/2015 which have changed are included in Section J of this Circular.
 Section H discusses the reasons for each of the revisions to the Circulars.

-This Circular, Circular 2/2015 was updated in 2015 for new IFRSs, changes made to IFRSs and Interpretations (IFRICs) between May 2013 and February 2015.
+This Circular, Circular 4/2018 was updated in 2018 for new IFRSs, changes made to IFRSs and Interpretations (IFRICs) between March 2015 and June 2017 excluding IFRS 17 - Insurance Contracts.

-- .03 This circular intends to: - (i) provide a background to the use of headline earnings in South Africa; - (ii) illustrate the link to IFRS and accounting policy choices; - (iii) provide definitions of the terms used in calculating headline earnings; - (iv) provide rules for calculating headline earnings for every relevant IFRS and IFRIC; - (v) provide guidance on the calculation of the "per share" number, presentation of comparative headline earnings numbers and the format of the reconciliation of headline earnings; - (vi) provide sector-specific rules where necessary; and - (vii) provide the basis for conclusions for decisions made in this circular.
+- .03 This Circular intends to: - (i) provide a background to the use of headline earnings in South Africa; - (ii) illustrate the link to IFRS and accounting policy choices; - (iii) provide definitions of the terms used in calculating headline earnings; - (iv) provide rules for calculating headline earnings for every relevant IFRS and IFRIC; - (v) provide guidance on the calculation of the "per share" number, presentation of comparative headline earnings numbers and the format of the reconciliation of headline earnings; - (vi) provide sector-specific rules where necessary; and - (vii) provide the basis for conclusions for decisions made in this circular.

-&lt;sup>1 The detailed rules per relevant IFRS/IFRIC address all standards and interpretations issued as at 28 February 2015.
+&lt;sup>1 The detailed rules per relevant IFRS/IFRIC address standards and interpretations issued as at 30 June 2017 excluding IFRS 17.
 This list will be updated as and when necessary.